 There are a lot of reasons you can be put in a leadership position, and it's not always something you're prepared for.
-I've met a lot of reluctant de-facto leaders who have painstakingly grown to become outstanding leaders.
+We've met a lot of reluctant de facto managers who have painstakingly grown to become outstanding leaders.
 Although most of them braved the crucible of trial and error to get to that level, you don't have to.

-You can build specific competencies and practices early on that will help short-circuit that process, and get you to a place of confident and impactful leadership way sooner than you would otherwise.
+You can build specific competencies and practices early on that will help short-circuit that process, and get you to a place of confident and impactful leadership much sooner than you would otherwise.

 Here are some examples of things you can use to make your first leadership position a great experience from day one:

 1. Know yourself and your organization

 Perhaps one of the most important things you can focus on early in the process is zooming out, and taking stock of your personal assets: your own core competencies, the way you like to get things done, and your current limitations.